needle-mirror/com.unity.cloud.assets/Documentation~/metadata-management-sample.md

 ### Platform services script

 The `PlatformServices` class handles the initialization and disposal of dependencies necessary for the `IAssetRepository` interface.
-You can use this class to retrieve the `IFieldDefinition` interface you want to modify.
+Use this class to manage the Unity Cloud services and dependencies in your application.

 To open the platform services script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Services/PlatformServices.cs` file.

+Use the following classes with the `PlatformServices` class:

+* `PlatformServicesInitialization`
+* `PlatformServicesShutdown`

-The `PlatformServices` class includes two associated classes, `PlatformServicesInitialization` and `PlatformServicesShutdown`, which use Unity's standard `Monobehaviour` methods—`Awake()`, `Start()`, and `OnDestroy()`—to execute the initialization and shutdown methods.
+These classes use the following standard Unity `Monobehaviour` methods to run the initialization and shutdown methods:

+* `Awake()`
+* `Start()`
+* `OnDestroy()`

 ### Field definition controller script

-The `FieldDefinitionController` class inherits from the `OrganizationController` class, which enables signing into your application and uses your ID to grant access to the Collection Management sample.
+To sign in to your application, use the `FieldDefinitionController` class.
+This class inherits from the `OrganizationController` class and uses your ID to grant access to the Collection Management sample.
 Read more about [authentication](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest).
 The `FieldDefinitionController` class uses the `IOrganizationRepository` of the `PlatformServices` class to retrieve the list of your organizations.
 The `FieldDefinitionController` class uses the `IAssetRepository` of the `PlatformServices` to retrieve the list of field definitions for the selected organization.